Justaus3r/IrvineOnLinux/IrvineSetup.md

 # Irvine + MASM + SASM Setup on Linux
-This Semester, I have a course on x86 Assembly Langugage.
+This Semester, I ~~have~~ had a course on x86 Assembly Langugage.
 We are using Irvine library, which is only available on Windows .
 Since i daily drive Linux , I couldn't use it natively and so i have searched the internet for a Solution.
 Following is a working solution that should work on any distribution.

 # Table of Contents
 1. [Prerequisites](#prereqs)